LLETZ or loop diathermy

 • If you have a contraceptive coil, it may be left in place, but the coil threads may be accidentally cut.
 This will not affect its use.
 Your colposcopist will explain on the day.

 • If you are pregnant then we prefer not to do any treatment on your cervix.
-We will re-arrange a date, usually three months after your baby is born.
+We will re-arrange a date, usually 3 months after your baby is born.
 However, we may suggest a colposcopy during your pregnancy which is not harmful to your baby.

 • If you are having your period we can still carry out LLETZ provided that your bleeding is light.
 Please call the Colposcopy Office or Greenoaks for advice.